Production Capacity for Heavy Vibrators Increased 9-Fold at Krasny Mayak Plant

-The plant's modernization will allow the production of 4,500 vibratory motors per year, reducing dependence on imports
+Plant modernization will allow the production of 4,500 vibratory motors per year, reducing dependence on imports

 The Yaroslavl plant "Krasny Mayak" has completed a large-scale production modernization, increasing the output of heavy industrial vibratory motors ninefold – up to 4,500 units per year.
 Investments in the project exceeded 115 million rubles, of which 74.7 million rubles were a concessional loan from the Industrial Development Fund (IDF), and 8.3 million rubles were funds from the regional support fund.

 Industrial vibratory motors are used in construction, metallurgy, and the mining industry for concrete compaction, material crushing, and other tasks.
 Their operating principle is based on creating centrifugal force by rotating unbalances on the rotor shaft.
-The new equipment allowed the plant to increase the precision of parts processing and start producing vibrators with a force of up to 250 kN, which were previously not produced in Russia.
+The new equipment allowed the plant to improve the accuracy of parts processing and start producing vibrators with a force of up to 250 kN, which were previously not produced in Russia.

 Artyom Belyaev, General Director of PJSC "Yaroslavl Plant \"Krasny Mayak\""

-Production is fully localized: raw materials come from domestic suppliers, and tooling is manufactured at the enterprise itself.
+Production is fully localized: raw materials come from domestic suppliers, and equipment is manufactured at the enterprise itself.
 The plant's products are in demand in the CIS, including Kazakhstan and Belarus, and are also sold through marketplaces and construction retailers.

 Read also materials on the topic: